magento/merchdocs/src/magento/security-scan.md

 - Receive reports with the results of over thirty security tests and the recommended corrective actions for each failed test.
 - Maintain a history of security reports in your Magento account.

 The Security Scan tool is available for free from the dashboard of your Magento account.
-For technical information, see [Go live and launch][1] in the developer documentation.
+For technical information, see [Go live and launch][1] in our developer documentation.

 ![]({% link images/images/magento-security-scan.png %}){: .zoom}
 _Security Scan_

-## To run a security scan:
+## Run a security scan

 1. Go to the Magento home page, and sign in to your **Magento account**.
 Then, do the following: